iamarkadyt/aacli/README.md

 aws-auth run -- sst deploy
 ```

-Now you can add more roles for other use cases besides `DEVELOPER`.
-These roles can be located in other AWS accounts.

-To change the encryption passphrase use `aws-auth pwd` command.
+To change the encryption passphrase on the key store use `aws-auth pwd` command.

 Full list of variables injected into the subprocess: